 Enhanced Diagnostic Tools

 Bio-Synthesis Peptide Array Services are based on advanced high-throughput peptide array platforms for the design and manufacture of large combinatorial arrays of peptides, peptidomimetics and peptide derivatives.
 Peptide arrays may be attached to solid supports or prepared unbound.
 Unbound peptides are delivered in 96 individual tubes or in 96-well plates.
-Peptide arrays can be printed on glass slides or on membranes.
 Each peptide array is individually tested for quality, purity and quantity to ensure batch to batch consistency.
 In addition, we also provide comprehensive downstream services such as epitope mapping, protein characterization or preparation of peptide libraries, which require milligram scale or purified peptides of >95% for your assay or proteomic applications.

 Bio-Synthesis also offers online peptide array design tools to help generate different peptide arrays based on your specific requirements.

 For additional information, please contact us or send an email to firstname.lastname@example.org

 High-throughput peptide array synthesis offers an ideal solution for investigating protein to protein or protein to drug interactions.
 Screening peptides for potentially active compounds using peptide arrays is a convenient method for applications such as drug development.
 Based on your proteins of interest, Bio-Synthesis can design an appropriate peptide library and provide a custom peptide microarray for high-throughput screening.